- About Us

 All games are either Win, Loss or Tie/No-point.

-To win the game a team must eliminate all the opposing team players “OR” a “clean” player must terminate the game by hanging the flag - hit the buzzer or touch the opponents starting screen with the flag in hand (depending on the facility) within the time limit.
+To win the game a team must eliminate all the opposing team players “OR” a “clean” player must terminate the game by hanging the flag by touching the buzzer or touch the opponents starting screen with the flag in hand (depending on the facility) within the time limit.

 A centre flag will be on the field and a “clean” player need to get the flag and touch the opposing teams start station or buzzer to win the point.
 If shot while in possession of the flag it must be dropped where the player was shot and another live player can pick it up to complete the game.
 A player that is shot while in possession of the flag must drop the flag at the point where he/she was shot.

-The player that terminates a round will be checked by the marshals after terminating the game (at which point all players must freeze until the Marshals call the game over).
-If the player is discovered to have been marked/hit, this constitutes a “dirty ” termination and a no point will be given as well as an corresponding penalty minute (1 min for unobvious hit and 2 min for a obvious hit)
+The player that terminates a round will be checked by the referees after terminating the game (at which point all players must preferably freeze until the referees call the game over).
+If the player is discovered to have been marked/hit, this constitutes a “dirty” termination/hang and a no point will be given as well as an corresponding penalty minute (1 min for unobvious hit and 2 min for a obvious hit) will apply (race-to-2 format rule)

 If there are teams tied at the end of a Division that are in point earning positions for the day a sequence is set out in the PSP manual how teams will be seeded.